× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Soul and Space.

 Higher Levels.
-As an artifact, a soul jar can create a... serviceable new body for the user.
+As an artifact, a soul cage can create a... serviceable new body for the user.
 This new body forms over the course of 1d12 days, and is clearly not a normal Sentient body.
-In short, it has the appearance of being a half-rotted corpse, and while it will have all the necessary appendages (two arms and legs, two eyes, etc.), it will also have several chunks of flesh missing, such as exposed bones and sinew, a missing nose, etc. The power of the jar keeps the body alive, but only for so long; over the course of 1d12 months, the new body decays beyond the point of usability.
-The user can choose between a body constructed by the jar or possessing an unoccupied body.
+In short, it has the appearance of being a half-rotted corpse, and while it will have all the necessary appendages (two arms and legs, two eyes, etc.), it will also have several chunks of flesh missing, such as exposed bones and sinew, a missing nose, etc. The power of the cage keeps the body alive, but only for so long; over the course of 1d12 months, the new body decays beyond the point of usability.
+The user can choose between a body constructed by the cage or possessing an unoccupied body.

 Armors